Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

-# ZFS Unlocking Encrypted Shares with Human Input - and Ensuring it only works on your own network
+# ZFS Unlocking Encrypted Shares without Human Input - and ensuring it only works on your own network
 Instructions and simple script that will unlock your encrypted ZFS shares by pulling a keyfile via SSH from another device.
 No human interaction needed.
 Drive contents should be unreadable by whover nicked the server

 Principle